Conferring Degrees and Awarding Diplomas

-- If entry was that of a freshman with less than 30 semester hours of credit, an official high school transcript indicating date of graduation must be on file in the Registrar’s Office.
+- If entry was that of a freshman with less than 30 semester hours of credit, an official high school transcript indicating date of graduation must be on file at Concordia University.
 Transfer students or students with transfer credit also must have on file official transcripts from all colleges attended.

 - Complete payment of all fees and tuition due Concordia University Chicago.

 Residence Requirements for Graduation

 At least one academic year (30 hours) of study in residence on campus will be required for graduation, preferably the last year before graduation.
 At least 15 of the last 30 hours in the student’s program must be taken in residence; at least five of the last 30 hours must be taken in residence within five years prior to graduation.
 Half of the hours in each major must be done in residence.
 These residency requirements may be waived in whole or in part when a student is enrolled in a collaborative program that CUC has officially approved through a consortium or contractual agreement with a partnering institution.